Arlberg Schnellstraße: Expansion projects

-The Perjentunnel will receive a second tube by 2018, after which the existing tube will be renovated by 2020.
-The route between the Perjentunnel and Zams is to be expanded to four lanes by 2025, so that the eastern approach will only have less than four lanes in the area between Flirsch and Pettneu.
+The route between the Perjentunnel and Zams is to be expanded to four lanes by 2031, so that the eastern approach will only have less than four lanes in the area between Flirsch and Pettneu.
 A four-lane expansion of the western approach, as planned in the meantime, was canceled due to low traffic load.

 Before the completion of individual sections of the Arlberg Schnellstraße, today's Landesstraßen running parallel to the S 16 were designated as Arlberg Ersatzstraße B 316.